chef/chef-oss-practices/projects/effortless.md

 # Effortless

-The Effortless project is ...?
+The Effortless project includes the Habitat Scaffolding for Chef Infra and Chef InSpec and the things to make using them easy.

 **Slack Channel** #effortless